pvcraven/networking-class/source/labs/networking_layer/networking_layer.rst

 * 10.1.21.198
 * Any of your Raspberry Pis
 * Any of your friend's Raspberry Pis
-* The entire network of 192.168.1.* on our wireless router
+* The entire network of 192.168.1.* on our wireless router.
+(Look up how to scan a subnet.
+You'll use a command like ``nmap -v -sP 192.168.1.0/24``.
+The output of that command is kind of messy, so some on-line tutorials might have you pipe the output through ``grep`` which can filter based on regular expressions.)

 Or perhaps try some public computers.